stefan-schnake/asgard/README.md

 Papers using ASGarD:
 * [Sparse-grid Discontinuous Galerkin Methods for the Vlasov-Poisson-Lenard-Bernstein Model](https://arxiv.org/abs/2402.06493)

-The ASGarD project has the goal of building an solver specifically targeting high-dimensional PDEs where the "curse-of-dimensionality" has previously precluded useful continuum / Eularian (grid or mesh based as opposed to Monte-Carlo sampling) simulation.
+The ASGarD project has the goal of building a solver specifically targeting high-dimensional PDEs where the "curse-of-dimensionality" has previously precluded useful continuum / Eularian (grid or mesh based as opposed to Monte-Carlo sampling) simulation.
 Our approach is based on a